PROFESSIONAL Educator's Teaching Certificate

 PROFESSIONAL LEARNING OPPORTUNITIES

-Courses offered by the District Exceptional Student Education Department and Florida Diagnostic and Learning Resources System (FDLRS) are advertised in iBriefings with registration available through iLearnU.
-Many of these courses are open to all educators, with earned MIPs counting toward the new renewal requirement for a professional certificate.
+Courses offered by the District Exceptional Student Education (ESE) Department and Florida Diagnostic and Learning Resources System (FDLRS) are advertised in iBriefings with registration available through iLearnU.
+Many of these courses are open to all educators, with earned MIPs counting toward the Students with Disabilities (SWD) renewal requirement for a professional certificate.

-- Florida Diagnostic and Learning Resources System (FDLRS) Island Coast Center offers free professional development alternatives (PDA) and other courses throughout the school year.
+- Florida Diagnostic and Learning Resources System (FDLRS) Island Coast Center offers free professional development alternatives (PDA) and other courses throughout the school year (facilitated and independent modules available).

 -- The State FDLRS Center offers online PDAs to supplement what is available locally.
 Click here for offerings.